 - That the individual providing the assessment is a licensed mental health professional or medical doctor, and you are under his or her professional care.

 *** UPDATE!
-As of 2016, American Airlines and United Airlines require extra documentation filled out by a medical professional to accompany the doctor’s letter.
+As of 2018, American Airlines, United Airlines, Alaska Air and Delta require extra documentation filled out by a medical professional to accompany the doctor’s letter.
 If you would like to have this filled out by one of our medical professionals, please let us know and we can send a supplemental document along with the doctor’s letter for a small additional fee.

 LIVING WITH ANIMALS